wodby/docker4drupal/README.md

 #    - ./mariadb-init:/docker-entrypoint-initdb.d
 ```

 Create the volume directory `mariadb-init` in the same directory as the compose file and put there your SQL file(s).
-All SQL files will be automatically imported during MariaDB container launch.
+All SQL files will be automatically imported once MariaDB container has started.

 7\.
 Now, let's run the compose file.
 It will download the images and run the containers:
 ```bash